 This was probably over ambitious, especially for an insomniac alcoholic addict, a man with more syndromes and personality disorders than Heinz has varieties, after completing a particularly painful divorce, if you can complete a divorce.
 ‘Marriages may end, divorces last forever.’

 The manuscript needs fixing but I no longer have the insane confidence of youth.
 Just insanity.
 Which may be the right word for the concluding a film with a genuine brawl.
 Those were the days.
 Oh to have been around when ‘experimental’ didn’t mean ‘sloppy, pretentious BS’.
 As in ‘avant garde a clue’.
 Still, write bestsellers, as Mailer did, and I never will, and you can fight half of New York, stab your wife and finance some of the worst films ever made, all the confused boredom of Jean Luc Godard with none of the style.
-He was not bothered by critical and commercial failure, this existential hero who was beaten up defending his poodle’s honour, after someone though it looked gay.
-This all may have been overcompensation for being short or because he was an only child, or he had a mother who worshiped him or…who knows?
+He was not bothered by critical and commercial failure, this existential hero who was beaten up defending his poodle’s honour, after someone thought it looked gay.
+This all may have been overcompensation for being short or because he was an only child and had a mother who worshiped him or…who knows?
 He got away with it somehow.
-I’m just glad we can always watch Rip Torn kicking his ass.
+I’m just glad we can watch Rip Torn kicking his ass.